Dancing Willow Wellness

 A favourite remedy of mine, when I spend a day lecturing, is to add a few chopped violet leaves into my water bottle and sip it at intervals.
 It works wonders at preventing a sore throat that often occurs from talking all day in a dry room.

-Before you go out and pick any violets, do make sure that you have identified them correctly.
-This is a great website to help with that.
-And also make sure that you are ethical and sustainable in your harvesting, leaving plenty to grow for future years.
+Before you go out and pick any violets, make sure that you have identified them correctly, and that you are ethical and sustainable in your harvesting, leaving plenty to grow for future years.

 Whether you make a medicinal remedy, or a culinary creation, or simply enjoy their beauty in the garden, I hope your appreciation of the humble violet will continue to flourish.